 What I like most about the BBH approach is that everyone has allostatic circuits, and nearly everyone has at least a phase of their life when their set point is low.
 I had raised my set point to 1, then had a cluster of losses in my family.
 There were some really hard years then and my set point suffered.
 I encoded a cluster of allostatic circuits, which required a lot of processing to clear.
 Yet I did, and my brain is stronger for it.
 However, the best part was that I could talk about it.
 And, I felt confident that this was a "rewiring job," that I could take my time with, like I would with anything important to me.

 In an EBT telegroup, people at all set points participate, but instead of chatting about diagnoses or feeling ashamed of their issues, they say something like, "My set point is 2.5 now, I've raised it almost 2 points since I started," and, "I had a great day yesterday, I spiraled up from stress to joy 5 times," or "I rewired my worry circuits, my brain is not in the habit or worrying anymore.
 I feel great!
 Now I'm working on my perfectionism wire.
 It's going pretty well so far!"

 Raising the brain's set point for lasting results

 This may sound like a very casual approach to serious problems, but it is not.
 If your set point is at 5, it is essential to access medical care and psychotherapy, but once these treatments have raised the set point to 4, where the tools are more effective as the neocortex is more functional, it's important to deal with physiologic stress.

-Medical care is increasingly becoming brain-based, and we invite you to explore this blog and trying out the tools!
-There are no medications, procedures, or devices (other than our app and phone system), as the basis of the method is learning how to use the brain's natural pathway from stress to joy.
+Medical care is increasingly becoming brain-based, and we invite you to explore this blog and try out the tools!
+There are no medications, procedures, or devices (other than our app and phone system), as the basis of the method is learning how to use the brain's natural pathways from stress to joy.

 It's hard to argue with joy, isn't it?